Africa tomorrow: Pathways to Prosperity

 Jakkie Cilliers

-Dr Jakkie Cilliers is the ISS's founder and former executive director of the ISS.
-He currently serves as chair of the ISS Board of Trustees and head of the African Futures and Innovation (AFI) programme at the Pretoria office of the ISS.
+Dr Jakkie Cilliers is the ISS's founder and former executive director.
+He currently serves as chair of the ISS Board of Trustees and head of the African Futures and Innovation (AFI) programme at the Pretoria office of the Institute.
 His 2017 best-seller Fate of the Nation addresses South Africa’s futures from political, economic and social perspectives.
 His three most recent books, Africa First!
 Igniting a Growth Revolution (March 2020), The Future of Africa: Challenges and Opportunities (April 2021), and Africa Tomorrow: Pathways to Prosperity (June 2022) take a rigorous look at the continent as a whole.